speedchecker/flutter_plugin/README.md

 #### **Is the SDK free to use?**

 Yes!
-But the SDK collects data on network performance from your app and shares it with Speedchecker and our clients.The free SDK version requires and enabled location.
+But the SDK collects data on network performance from your app and shares it with Speedchecker and our clients.
+The free SDK version requires and enabled location.
 Those restrictions are not in the Basic and Advanced versions

+### **Do you have also native SDKs?**

+Yes, we have both [Android](https://github.com/speedchecker/speedchecker-sdk-android) and [iOS](https://github.com/speedchecker/speedchecker-sdk-ios) SDKs.

 #### **Does SDK support other types of tests?**